 Iceland Glacier Hike Guide

-Iceland's glaciers are considered to be the most enchanting in the world.
-Glowing in pearly blues and silver, this phenomenon encompasses 11% of Iceland.
-There are many ways to get up close and personal with them, but by far the best way is by going on an Iceland glacier hike.
-So that you can get the most out of your tour, here are all the answers you need to your burning questions.
+Iceland’s glaciers are considered to be the most enchanting in the world.
+Glowing in pearly blues and silver, they cover 11% of Iceland.
+There are many ways to get up close and personal with these icy giants, but by far the best way is by going on an Iceland glacier hike.
+For you to get the most out of your tour, we have put together all the answers to your burning questions.

 What are the best glaciers to hike on in Iceland?

 Sólheimajökull glacier.
 Sandwiched between the Katla and Eyjafjallajökull volcanoes is the iconic Sólheimajökull glacier.
-Forming part of the stretching Mýrdalsjökull, this glacier is both easy to access and marvel at.
-Tours from Sólheimajokull.
+Forming part of Mýrdalsjökull glacier, Solheimajökull is an easily accessible marvel.

 Skaftafellsjökull glacier.
-The Skaftafellsjökull glacier is an outlet glacier of the larger Vatnajökull glacier, which is Iceland’s largest ice cap.
-Black sand and jewelled ice chunks are some of the highlights.
-As our base, it lies conveniently close to the Skaftafell visitor centre, and is surrounded by mountains.
+Skaftafellsjökull glacier is an outlet glacier of Vatnajökull glacier, which is Iceland’s largest ice cap.
+Walking on black sands and seeing sparkling ice chunks are some of the highlights of visiting this glacier.
+Acting as our base, it lies conveniently close to the Skaftafell visitor centre and is surrounded by beautiful mountains.

 Falljökull glacier.
-Also located in Skaftafell, the Falljokull glacier translates literally to ‘The Falling Glacier’.
-It rests on the sooty shores of the south coast, and is noted for its jagged, blue shape and hilly, white surface.
+Also located in Skaftafell, Falljökull translates literally to ‘The Falling Glacier’.
+Found on the black sandy shores of the south coast, it is known for its rugged surface and striking blue and white coloring.

 Top 3 Glacier hike tours in Skaftafell